 Hardware continues to outpace software, and with the large amounts of memory, many CPU cores, and enormously powerful flash drives readily available today, a hybrid strategy of multiple database servers per physical server is necessary to better utilize the hardware's capacity.
 Such a configuration can enable a 5x to 15x consolidation factor, and improve performance and hardware utilization many-fold.
 This paper measures Percona Server's scalability in terms of memory size and CPU core count.
 Based on the result, we identified several configurations that achieve a much lower price-to-performance ratio while balancing memory, CPU, and I/O capacity.
 Our benchmarks and suggested configurations are based on the Virident tachIOn PCI-E storage device.

-Our MySQL white papers are free and require no registration to download.
+Our MySQL white papers are free.
 They are released under the Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 license.